Often as I have visited the ruins of Ephesus,

 The Magnesian Gate mentioned by Wood is situated in the Upper Town.
 It was linked to the harbour by a colonnaded street which was not straight because of the slope of the ground.
 Archaeologists have given the following names to its four sections: 1) Via Arcadiana from the harbour to the theatre; 2) Marble Street (because of its pavement) from the theatre to the Library of Celsus; 3) Street of the Kouretes (young participants to processions) from the Library to the Monument of Memmius in the Upper Town; 4) Procession Street from this monument to the Magnesian Gate.

 In a visit made in 2006 the archaeological site could be accessed only through the Lower Town, whereas in 2015, the large majority of visitors left their coaches at the Magnesian Gate and came down to the Lower Town through the colonnaded street (occasionally it was very awkward to move in the opposite direction).
-At Marble Street they were shown carvings which (I believe without much evidence) are assumed to be an advertisement of a purported nearby brothel.
+At Marble Street they were shown carvings which are assumed to be an advertisement of a purported nearby brothel.

-(left) Library of Celsus (and the Gate of Mazeus and Mithridates to its right) in 2006; (right) Areti, personification of Virtue (copy from Ephesos Museum in Vienna)
+(left) Library of Celsus (and the Gate of Mazeus and Mithridates to its right) in 2006; (right) Areti, personification of Virtue (copy from the original at the Ephesos Museum in Vienna)

 Marble Street leads to the building which is the symbol of Ephesus and of Turkey's archaeological treasures: the Library of Celsus.
 While the Library is a monument which marks one of the happiest periods of Ephesus' history (it was built in 117 AD), Marble Street is an indication of its decline: it was rebuilt in the Vth century by using marble slabs from former temples and graves.